 Matthew Royse is the marketing director for Syntax, a leading global managed cloud provider for mission-critical applications.

-He is a creative, strategic, and visionary thinker with almost 20 years of marketing experience who can help a company successfully conceptualize, develop, and implement revenue marketing, digital marketing, and demand generation strategies and programs in a global, fast-paced, and unpredictable environment.
+He is a creative, strategic, and visionary thinker with 20 years of marketing experience who can help a company successfully conceptualize, develop, and implement revenue marketing, digital marketing, and demand generation strategies and programs in a global, fast-paced, and unpredictable environment.

 He has a track record of creating high-performing teams, successfully managing outside agencies, growing the brand, and building the sales pipeline.
 Ability to balance strategic thinking with execution.